pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/job.md

 A Pachyderm job is an execution of a pipeline that triggers when new data is detected in an input repository.
-Each job runs your code against the current commit and then submits the results to the output repository and creates a single output commit.
+Each job runs your code against the current commit in a `repository@branch` and then submits the results to the output repository and creates a single output commit.
 A pipeline triggers a new job every time you submit new changes, a commit, into your input source.